stanfordhpccenter/soleil-x/README.md

 Currently, Soleil reads the following options:

 * `-i <sample>.json`: Provide a configuration file, to be run as an additional sample.
 See [src/config_schema.lua](src/config_schema.lua) for documentation on the available configuration options.
-* `-I <samples>.csv`: Provide a file listing multiple configuration files to run, one per line.
 * `-o <out_dir>`: Specify an output directory for the executable (default is current directory).